Back to Blog

 8. Cookie Policy

 Organisations with higher-risk processing (children's data, health data, large-scale profiling) or those subject to sector regulation (FCA, CQC, NHS) will need additional policies.
 But these 8 form the baseline that every UK and EU organisation processing personal data should have.
+For a deeper look at control mappings and documentation obligations, see our GDPR framework guide.

-The 8 Essential GDPR Policy Templates
+The 8 Essential GDPR Policies

 1. Privacy Notice